Significant-Gravitas/AutoGPT/README.md

 ALLOWLISTED_PLUGINS=example-plugin1,example-plugin2,example-plugin3
 ```

+See PLUGINS.md for a list of known plugins

 ## Setting Your Cache Type

 By default, Auto-GPT is going to use LocalCache instead of redis or Pinecone.